-It wasn't until I was texting with my brother from the cemetery to the beach that I started getting emotional.
+It wasn't until I was texting with my brother driving to the beach from the cemetery that I started getting emotional.
 I thought about how my niece and nephew would never get to know my mom, or that mom would never get to know her grandchildren.
 (People often say to me "mom is looking down on them from heaven" -- but that's not what I believe at all.
 I find zero comfort in that.)
 I thought about what dating would have been like with mom around (I have a sneaking suspicion that mom would have flirted with my suitors).
-I thought about mom being there with me if I ever gave birth (She may have just given the doctor the heave-ho so she could be the first to hold her grandchild).
+I thought about not having mom there with me if I ever gave birth (She may have just given the doctor the heave-ho so she could be the first to hold her grandchild).
 Then I realized how I'm sad about things thing may or may not come to pass.
 Then I wondered if I've been subconsciously avoiding or sabotaging myself because I fear losing those things as well.

-Dad and I walked for a while along the beach.
+Dad didn't follow my advice in picking the easternmost beach.
+He kept driving further west.
+He then parked the car and we walked for a while along the beach.
 We had hoped that since it was the end of September that it would have been empty, but it was an unseasonably warm day and there wasn't a cloud in the sky.
 Eventually we found a place where people weren't swimming as much (right near the traditionally clothing-optional area), and I committed to the ocean the remainder of the dozen light pink, light purple, and white roses.

 Later, dad and I agreed that maybe it wasn't the best thought out plan, as the ocean decided to take some and brought the others back to the shore.
 Though it may seem inappropriate on such a solemn occasion, I couldn't help but laugh.
 I think mom would have thought it was funny as well.